Council of Governors

 You can contact a governor to ask a question or raise any issue by using our online contact form.

-If you are interested in standing to become a Governor
+Interested in standing to become a Governor?

 Governors are not paid - the position is voluntary.
 However, all expenses incurred attending meetings and/or events are paid - such as mileage allowances or public transport costs.